microsoft/PowerBI-visuals-sampleBarChart/Tutorial/ReportPageTooltips.md

 `roles` optional.
 Once defined, instructs what data roles will be bound to the selected tooltip option in fields well.

-For more information, see the Report Page Tooltips usage guidlines [Report Page Tooltips](https://powerbi.microsoft.com/en-us/blog/power-bi-desktop-march-2018-feature-summary/#tooltips).
+For more information, see the Report Page Tooltips usage guidelines [Report Page Tooltips](https://powerbi.microsoft.com/en-us/blog/power-bi-desktop-march-2018-feature-summary/#tooltips).

 ## Applying report page tooltips
 For displaying the report page tooltip, upon calling ITooltipService.Show(options: TooltipShowOptions) or ITooltipService.Move(options: TooltipMoveOptions), the PowerBI host will consume the selectionId ('identities' property of 'options' argument above).
-Therefore, the SelectionId should represent the selected data (category, series, etc) of the item you hovered above to be retreived by the tooltip.
+Therefore, the SelectionId should represent the selected data (category, series, etc) of the item you hovered above to be retrieved by the tooltip.

 See more on building SelectionId under [Adding Selection and Interactions with Other Visuals](https://github.com/Microsoft/PowerBI-visuals/blob/master/Tutorial/Selection.md)